A Celiac’s Gluten Free Guide to Greece

 I used several different translation cards on my travels, and as you read—I still got sick.

-✅ It uses ingredients and lists of what you can/cannot eat help you eat safely, not just “I can’t eat gluten”.
+✅ It uses local ingredients and dish names for what you can/cannot eat help you eat safely, not just “I can’t eat gluten”.

 ✅ It is researched by a celiac and goes through two sets of translations to ensure accuracy.